 We are well known for our food and the guides will prepare a three coarse meal featuring local and organic produce and products.
 Our food is homemade, diverse, and served with a combination of style and wilderness practicality.
 Read more about our food and what our guests say about it>>

+We have built a reputation for innovative wilderness camping and attention to detail.
 Each afternoon you will float into a fully set up camp– kitchen, drinks, chairs and shade (our ‘outdoor living room’), and your tents.
 Leaving you more time to explore and be with family and friends.
 We pride ourselves on unparalleled personal service – Not only will your river trip be the most fun trip you’ll ever take, it will also be the most comfortable.

 Our trips are fully outfitted and include all your personal camping gear – tents, sleeping pads (they are over 3” thick!), and sleeping bags.
 All you need to bring is your clothes and your toothbrush.